redhat-openstack/website/source/uncategorized/keystone-integration-with-idm.html.md

     [root@keystone ~]# keystone user-role-add --user-id glance --tenant-id a459741dfa8f4a8cb74306f001c564e3 --role-id d797691eb43640adb401c9b698fb4cef

 Repeat this process with each of the other services which will be enabled in this OpenStack instance.
-For each of those services, edit the appropriate configuration file and set the `keystone_authtoken` attributes to match the IDM user account.
+For each of those services, edit the appropriate configuration file and set the `keystone_authtoken` attributes to match the IdM user account.
 For example:

     [keystone_authtoken]
     auth_host = <your keystone IP>